Prices verified May 12 · Always confirm at the retailer before buying.

 What electric kettle should I get for a college dorm?

-Hamilton Beach pros: simple on/off switch, nothing to configure.
-Cosori Glass pros: no plastic interior contact, #1 BSR with 47,760 reviews, blue LED glow.
+Hamilton Beach: simple on/off, nothing to configure.
+Cosori Glass: no plastic interior contact, Amazon #1 BSR with 47,760 reviews, blue LED glow.

 Are glass kettles safe to use every day?

-Yes, borosilicate glass kettles are food-safe and widely used daily worldwide.
-Borosilicate glass is the same material used in lab glassware and Pyrex bakeware — it handles thermal shock better than standard glass and does not leach chemicals into water.
+Borosilicate is the same glass used in lab glassware and Pyrex bakeware — it handles thermal shock better than standard glass and doesn't leach chemicals.

 Who wrote this and where's the data from?